danrlu/nextflow_cheatsheet/QnA.md

     """
     # create an actual copy of the .Rmd code in the working directory
     # note ${rmd_template} here is a symlink
+    # cp -H ${rmd_template} > plot.Rmd works too
-    cat "${rmd_template}" > plot.Rmd
+    cat ${rmd_template} > plot.Rmd

     # OR if needed, update code in the ${rmd_template}
     # here FQ_HOLDER is meant to be replaced/updated for each run using params.fastqa_folder
-    # cat "${rmd_template}" | sed "s/FQ_HOLDER/${params.fastq_folder}/g" > plot.Rmd
+    # cat ${rmd_template} | sed "s/FQ_HOLDER/${params.fastq_folder}/g" > plot.Rmd

     # knit the .Rmd file.
-    # this will look for input files in the current working directory. in this example, the input file is passed to the process via path(a)
+    # this will look for input files in the current working directory. in this example, the input file is copied into the working directory via input: path(a)
     Rscript -e "rmarkdown::render('plot.Rmd')"
     """
 }
 ```

 - Another approach is to knit it in the output directory if all inputs for the .Rmd are already written out there.
-The benefit here is I can modify the .Rmd and re-knit it easily after Nextflow runs.
+The benefit is I can easily modify the .Rmd and re-knit it after the Nextflow run, but this only works if this is the last and final process of the workflow.
 ```
 process generate_html {

     conda "/Users/dlu/miniconda3/envs/r"

     input:
-        tuple path(a), path(rmd_template) // Even though path(a) is not used by the .Rmd in the code block below, it serves as the signal when this process can start to run.
+        tuple path(a), path(rmd_template) // Even though $a is no longer used by the .Rmd in the code block below, it serves as the signal when this process can start to run.

-    // there will be nothing to output or publish since all files will already be in the desired output directory
+    // there will be nothing to output or publish since nothing is generated in the working directory, where Nextflow will search for output files.

     """
-    # create an actual copy of the .Rmd code in the working directory
+    # create an actual copy of the .Rmd code in the output directory
     # note ${rmd_template} here is a symlink
-    cat "${rmd_template}" > ${params.out}/plot.Rmd
+    cat ${rmd_template} > ${params.output_folder}/plot.Rmd

-    # here we're leaving the working directory
+    # navigate to the folder
-    # all output files will no longer be in the working directory and can no longer be found by Nextflow to put into output channels
-    cd ${params.out}
+    cd ${params.output_folder}

     # knit the .Rmd file
-    # the resulting .html file will be in the same folder, aka ${params.out}
+    # the resulting .html file will be in the same folder, aka ${params.output_folder}
     Rscript -e "rmarkdown::render('plot.Rmd')"
     """
 }
 ```